Article 1: Name of Organization

 3.01.
 Membership in the Organization shall be open to all members of the Dartmouth community.
-Dartmouth prohibits any form of discrimination against any person on the basis of race, color, religiou, sex, gender identity or expression, pregnancy, age, sexual orientation, marital or parental status, national origin, citizenship, disability, genetic information, military or vetran status, or any other legally protected status in the administration of and access to the College's programs and activities.
+Dartmouth prohibits any form of discrimination against any person on the basis of race, color, religious, sex, gender identity or expression, pregnancy, age, sexual orientation, marital or parental status, national origin, citizenship, disability, genetic information, military or veteran status, or any other legally protected status in the administration of and access to the College's programs and activities.
 The organization must have at least ten (10) undergraduate members.
 In no event shall more than twenty-five percent (25%) of the Members be non-Dartmouth students.
 All officers must be Dartmouth undergraduates.

 3.02.
 Membership in the Organization shall be determined by attendance at two consecutive meetings of the Organization.
 All Members (herein so-called) shall have equal rights and privileges with respect to the election of the Officers of the Organization (defined below).

 3.03 Any disputes that arise shall be mediated by the President of the organization.
 After this process, any disputes unable to be resolved shall be resolved by a majority affirmative vote of members not involved in the dispute.

 3.04 Voluntary Members Withdrawal: Any member of our organization, at any time, can voluntarily withdraw membership from the organization.